ngshaohui/webdev/nextjs.md

 # NextJS

-Attempt the learning exercises about NextJS, obtaining the maximum points for each of the sections.
+Attempt the following learning exercises about NextJS, obtaining the maximum points for each of the sections.

-Attempt up till

 Foundations
 - From JavaScript to React